oaklandsmartvehicles/DrivingAgent-2020-melodic/README.md

+# SVC 2020 Repository Set Up
+This README includes everything you need to get your computer set up with ROS and the programs necessary to start messing around with the simulation.

 In order to generate the complete workspace, you must perform the follwoing tasks:

 Step 1.
 Create a Workspace by ruunning the 'mkdir -p ~/your_ws_name/src' in the terminal